langchain-ai/langchain/templates/README.md

 ![docs.png](docs/docs.png)

-You can also use the LangServe SDK to easily interact with the API endpoint as if it was another [Runnable](https://python.langchain.com/docs/expression_language/) object
+Use the LangServe python or js SDK to interact with the API as if it were a regular [Runnable](https://python.langchain.com/docs/expression_language/).

 ```python
 from langserve import RemoteRunnable